squidfunk/terraform-aws-cognito-auth/README.md

 to the 21st century.
 To work around these restrictions registration and password reset were decoupled using the Cognito Identity Service Provider admin APIs.
 Verification is implemented with custom verification codes and email delivery.
-However, as Cognito currently does not support setting the password for a user through the admin API, the user is deleted and recreated with the exact same identifier (a UUID).
-This is heavily tested with acceptance tests and just works, but it's not ideal.
-Hopefully AWS will address these issues in the future.

 ## License